Third Point Investors Ltd - Holding(s) in Company

 11. Additional Information

-Following the most recent cancellation of shares, in accordance with the Company's share repurchase programme, the aggregate holding of total voting rights held by the three parties crossed below the 10% threshold.
+In accordance with the Company's share repurchase programme, a total of 250,00 USD shares were purchased and held by Third Point LLC since the previous share cancellation.
+Following the above purchase, the total number of Shares in issue is 57,668,230.
+As a consequence, the aggregate holding of total voting rights held by the three parties crossed above the 10% threshold.
 Any Ordinary Shares traded mid-month will be purchased and held by the Third Point Offshore Master Fund LP (the "Master Partnership") until the Company is able to cancel the shares following each month-end.
 Shares cannot be cancelled intra-month because of legal and logistical factors.
 The Company and the Master Partnership do not intend to hold any shares longer than the minimum required to comply with these factors, expected to be no more than one month.

 12. Date of Completion